 I am a “non-traditional” grad school student (whatever that means.)
 My focus in school is rhetoric, and every chance I get I apply my projects to my passion, which is all things food.
-My friends often tell me I should open a restaurant, and I jokingly say, “Right, I want to get my master’s degree and open a restaurant.”
+My friends often tell me I should open a restaurant, and I jokingly say, “Right, I want to get my PhD and open a restaurant.”
 But, that might happen.
 I have dreams of writing cookbooks for my recipes and food findings, but, blogging is a much quicker way of sharing my ideas.

 I developed a long list of food allergies a few years back, and learned that if I want to eat well and not feel like I’m missing out on anything, I need to figure out how to create substitutions that work.
 Many of the recipes I post will have modifications for my fellow allergy sufferers.